Brazier85/personal_zoo/docs/getting-started.md

-# Getting started
+# Getting Started with Personal Zoo

 ## Requirements

-There are two main ways to run this application.
-First with Docker (recommended) and secondly als local python app.
-So you must have:
+To run this application, there are two main methods: using Docker (recommended) or running it as a local Python app.
+Ensure that you have:

  - Docker